ASKnetCommunity/Antifraud-Bootcamp/README.md

 Fraud is an act that is intended to deceive others with the aim of having a personal or financial gain Or A dishonest representation by an individual with the intentions of causing loss to another or gain for themselves through online platform or even offline modes.

 ## Types of Fraud
-- Credit card and mobile money fraud
+Credit card and mobile money fraud
-- Mail fraud
+Mail fraud
-- Social engineering fraud
+Social engineering fraud

 [**Types of Fraud**](types_of_fraud.md).

 ## Catergories Of Fraud.
-- Civil fraud
+civil fraud and
-- Criminal fraud
+criminal fraud
 ## Digital Tool Use.
 identify safe digital tool use
 ## Migitation Of Chains And Aveunues Of Fraud.